-Now let’s move on to another kind of dividing line: those guests who love to do strenuous physical activity and those who do not.
+Let’s move on to another kind of dividing line: those guests who love to do strenuous physical activity and those who do not.

 Once again, there are a lot of shades on this spectrum.
 Even the lowest-key guest may enjoy a rousing game of volleyball or at least a quiet stroll along the shore.
 On the other hand, some guests may like to go bungee jumping one day and then opt to be couch potatoes for the rest of the trip.
-So it’s up to the reunion planner to make sure that opposite activities don’t overlap too much and force guests to miss out on something.
+So, it’s up to the reunion planner to make sure that opposite activities don’t overlap too much and force guests to miss out on something.

-When it comes to your higher-energy guests, think big fun, big groups, and big energy expenditures.
+When it comes to higher-energy guests, think big fun, big groups, and big energy expenditures.
 All kinds of sports work for these folks (both as participants and as cheering fans), as do group visits to theme parks, casinos, and other places.
 Here are some other ideas that are boisterous good fun: